1995parham-learning/1995parham-learning.github.io/content/links/python.md

 - <https://pandas.pydata.org/docs/reference/index.html>

-Using it for reading CSV is a better way than any other console application.
+Using it for reading/writing CSV is a better way than any other console application.